photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 Learn how to diagnose frontend issues: https://docs.photoprism.app/getting-started/troubleshooting/browsers/

-IMPORTANT: Always provide a sample file and logs if it is an import or indexing issue, otherwise we will not be able to process your report.
+IMPORTANT: Always provide a sample file and logs if it is an import, indexing, or metadata issue, otherwise we will not be able to process your report.

 **Which software versions do you use?**